Structure of connected nested automorphism groups: Introduction

+We define the \emph{width} of a subgroup $G\subset\Aut(X)$ as the dimension of a general $G$-orbit in $X$.
+Then groups of the form

+are exactly maximal subgroups among unipotent subgroups of a given width.
+We call them \emph{de Jonqui\`eres-like} subgroups (or, for short, \emph{dJ-like}).
+The construction above provides a de Jonqui\`eres-like subgroup of the same width as the initial unipotent subgroup~$U$ (Proposition~\ref{pr:U-wide-dJ}).

-In \cite{KZ}, the authors explore the questions of structure and topology for different classes of algebraically generated subgroups.
-In particular, they ask the following question.
-It is motivated by the known fact that algebraic subgroups of $\Aut(X)$ are closed.
+The second major topic of this paper concerns the topology of automorphism subgroups.
+In~\cite{KZ}, the authors explore structural and topological properties of various classes of algebraically generated subgroups.
+In particular, they ask in~\cite[Question 4]{KZ} whether a connected nested subgroup of $\Aut(X)$ is closed.
+This is motivated by the fact that algebraic subgroups of $\Aut(X)$ are closed.
+The following theorem gives a positive answer to this question.

-\begin{question}[{\cite[Question 4]{KZ}}] Let $G \subset\Aut(X)$ be a path-connected nested subgroup.
-Does it follow that $G$ is closed? \end{question} The following theorem answers positively this question.